HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 ## Re-use Step 1 predictions

 If you set `save_step1_predictions` to true, the pipeline will save the step 1 predictions in `regenie_step1_preds` folder.
 This can be used to re-use the predictions for further analysis.
 You can load level 1 preds from this folder in subsequent analyses by setting `regenie_premade_predictions` to a path like `/results/regenie_step1_preds/regenie_step1_out*`.

 - A file named regenie_step1_out_pred.list must be present
 - One file per phenotype is expected named `regenie_step1_out_1.loco.gz` `regenie_step1_out_2.loco.gz`, ...
 - phenotypes and covariates used in the new analyses must be exactly the same used to generate step1 predictions (both files and column designation must match exactly)

-## Documentation
+## Full parameters explanation

-More detailed documentation of all parameters can be found --DOCS IN PROGRESS--.
+See the [project wiki](https://gitlab.fht.org/genome-analysis-unit/nf-pipeline-regenie/-/wikis/home) for detailed explanation of all configuration parameters

 ## License